undistro/zora/README.md

 ## Contributing

-We'd love it if you contributed to Zora.
+We are in alpha stage and we'd love it if you contributed to Zora.
 For information on contributing to this project, please see our [guideline](https://github.com/getupio-undistro/zora/blob/main/CONTRIBUTING.md).

 ## License